Embroidermodder/website/emrm/index.rst

 A basic set of guidelines to use when submitting code.
 Defer to the PEP7 standard with the following additions:

 \begin{enumerate}
-\item All files and directories shall be lowercase and contain no spaces.
+#.
+All files and directories shall be lowercase and contain no spaces.
-\item Structs and class names should use \texttt{LeadingCapitals}.
+#.
+Structs and class names should use \texttt{LeadingCapitals}.
-\item Enums and constants should be ``BLOCK\_CAPITALS``.
+#.
+Enums and constants should be ``BLOCK\_CAPITALS``.
-\item Class members and functions without a parent class should be
+#.
+Class members and functions without a parent class should be
     \texttt{snake\_case}.
 With the exception of when one of the words is a
     \texttt{class} name from libembroidery in which case it has the middle capitals like this: \texttt{embArray\_add}.
-\item Don't use exceptions.
+#.
+Don't use exceptions.
-\item Don't use ternary operator (?:) in place of if/else.
+#.
+Don't use ternary operator (?:) in place of if/else.
-\item Don't repeat a variable name that already occurs in an outer scope.
+#.
+Don't repeat a variable name that already occurs in an outer scope.
 \end{enumerate}

 \section{Version Control}